- Pertussis is also called Whooping Cough.

 - If you come in direct contact with someone who has Pertussis, tell your health care provider (even if you have been vaccinated).

-Several years ago, it became clear that too many teens were getting sick from “whooping cough,” also known as pertussis.
-Children get vaccinated for whooping cough when they’re young, but the protection often wears off by the time they become teens.
+Many years ago, it became clear that too many teens were getting sick from “whooping cough,” also known as pertussis.
+Young children get vaccinated for whooping cough, but the protection often wears off by the time they become teens.
 Teens now get a booster in the same shot with tetanus and diphtheria (Tdap) at age 11-12 years old to prevent whooping cough later

 What is pertussis and how do you get it?